 In other words, think of it like sculpting.
-A sculpture takes a raw boulder and chips away bits of it until you get the sonic equivalent of the Statue of David.
+A sculptor takes a raw boulder and chips away bits of it until you get the sonic equivalent of the Statue of David.

 A subtractive synthesizer, then, is a device that creates sonic sculptures out of audio-rubble.

 Of course, there are other steps involved, such as using an LFO tool and ADSR envelope.
-But I will get to these shortly.
+But we will get to these shortly.